docljn/self-study/git_fu.md

   - ``` git remote prune origin ```
 - fetch all remote branches, including new branches, and get rid of local references to branches that no longer exist on origin
   - ``` git fetch -p ```
+- check what's being ignored by git
+  - useful if you're sending a full copy of your local files somewhere
+  - you really want to be sure there are no secrets about to be shared
+  - ``` git status --ignored ```
+- temporarily git ignore a file
+  - ``` git update-index --assume-unchanged path_to_file```
+  - and undo that
+  - ``` git update-index --assume-no-unchanged path_to_file```

 ## Safe Git Practice
 - https://github.com/Gazler/githug

+## Github shortcuts
+- I'm sure gitlab and bitbucket have similar
+### canonical url
+- when you are viewing a file/tree/whatever on github, press 'y' and the link will change to reference the precise SHA rather than the link via master
+- even if the branch changes, your link will still take you back to the precise page/commit

+### dealing with pull requests
+- github stores all pull requests in your repo
+- even if the fork is deleted you can still track the code
+- ``` git fetch origin pull/id/head:name```
+  - fetches the pull request with id 12 into a local branch named 'pr'
+  - much simpler than setting up the remote etc etc etc
+  - consider aliasing this for a ci process

+### quote into replies
+- highlight text, hit 'r'

+### find a file in a repo
+- hit 't' then type for a fuzzy search for a filename
+- really useful for any language or frameworkd with many nested directories

 ## Sources
 - https://services.github.com/on-demand/downloads/github-git-cheat-sheet/